-- If your application is successful you will be invited for interview and also to consider and reflect upon two counselling related scenarios.
+- If your application is successful it is likely that interviews will take place during the weeks of either wk/c March 2nd or wk/c March 30th.
+You will be asked to reflect upon two counselling related scenarios.

 - If you gain a placement you will then be asked to sign a Clinical Placement Agreement that reflects the information above.